osm-nz/linz-address-import/SPEC.md

         "coordinates": [175.103, -36.9]
       },
       "properties": {
-        // you do not specify __osmId here, since you are creating a new feature
+        // you do not specify __action here, since you are creating a new feature

         // specify the tags to add here.
         "amenity": "theatre"